Chapter 1, Aserol

 The story takes in foreign lands and new dangers as Horis fights for the freedom to live in peace.

 A New Life in Ventis was published on October 26th, 2017, A sample can be found by clicking on the cover picture.
-For purchase links and Amazon look inside, click the button.
+For purchase links and Amazon look inside, click the buttons.

-I also have plans for a third part in what is becoming a series, watch this space for news.
+I also have plans for a third part of what is becoming a series, watch this space for news.

-Not only that, you can also get a collection of Steampunk short stories EXCLUSIVELY from my shop, featuring sixteen short stories and Flash Fiction pieces.
+Not only that, you can also get a collection of Steampunk short stories, featuring sixteen short stories and Flash Fiction pieces.